GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 ### Summary

-WebView is useful when an application needs HTML, CSS and JavaScript inside their Android app, but doesn't use more advanced features and capabilities available on the modern web, such as Web Push Notifications, Web Bluetooth and others.
+WebView is useful when an application needs HTML, CSS, and JavaScript inside their Android app, but doesn't use more advanced features and capabilities available on the modern web such as Push Notifications, Web Bluetooth and others.
 It is not recommended when opening content that has been designed for the modern web platform, as it may not be displayed in the way the developer intended.
 WebView is not recommended for creating in-app browsers.
 On the other hand displaying first-party web content is an area where WebViews really shine.

-Trusted Web Activity should be used when the developers want to render their own Progressive Web App in fullscreen, inside their Android application.
+Trusted Web Activity should be used when the developers want to render their own Progressive Web App in fullscreen inside their Android application.
 It can be used as the only activity in the app or used along with other native activities.

-Custom Tabs are the recommended way for opening third-party content that is designed for the web platform, also known as in-app browsers.
+Custom Tabs is the recommended way for opening third-party content that is designed for the web platform, also known as in-app browsers.

 [1]: https://research.google/pubs/pub46739/